nschorgh/Planetary-Code-Collection/README.md

 Third party source code from Numerical Recipes is covered by a separate copyright.
 These are files ending with .for.
 A few code snippets from other sources are also used, as documented in the source code.

+### Technical Notes

+Most of the code was developed with a `gfortran` compiler on Intel processors.
+Many components were also run on various Linux clusters, sometimes using other compilers.
+The non-portable `real(8)` and `real*8` are meant to correspond to an 8-byte floating point number.

 ### Acknowledgments

 2019: Thanks to Sam Potter for comments that helped me speed up the view factor calculations